Could "Strategic Neon" Be the New Unexpected Way to Add Color To Your Home in 2025?

 The interior designer who introduced the world to the viral "unexpected" color theory is back again, with a new way to energize our interiors

 When someone says the word 'neon' my mind races to highlighter pens and exercise tights from the 80s.
 It's bright, bold, and slightly hard to look at for too long — and not something I'd generally consider when styling my home.
-But when the internet's favorite trend predictor, Taylor Simon (the interior designer behind the now viral 'unexpected red theory') says "strategic neon" is the new way to elevate your space, I can't help by pay attention.
+But when the internet's favorite trend predictor, Taylor Simon (the interior designer behind the now viral 'unexpected red theory') says "strategic neon" is the new way to elevate your space, I can't help but pay attention.

 By drawing the eye to an unexpected pop in the space — be that a piece of decor, an artwork, or even something as statement as furniture — the "strategic" placement of a touch of neon (note, not the entire room) can really energize a space, adding luminosity and plenty of character.
 But, it's certainly not as simple as a touch of red, so to help you get it right, we've broken down everything you need to know about strategically styling neon in your interiors, below.